Economy picking: Gypsy picking

 The picking technique of gypsy jazz has been described as similar to economy picking, but with the further requirement that when the pattern switches from string to string in either direction, a rest stroke is performed.

 For example, on switching from the G to the B string, the plectrum moves in the same direction and comes to rest on the E string.
 However, on switching from the B to the G string, the plectrum moves upward and executes a down stroke on the G string, again coming to rest on the B string.
 This technique was employed by gypsy guitarist Django Reinhardt and has been preserved by his successors.
 However, he did not invent it.
 He may have learned it from other gypsy players, of whom two of his chief influences were banjoist Gusti Mahla and guitarist Jean "Poulette" Castro.
 However, this technique was commonly taught in numerous guitar methods in the early twentieth century and was employed by American jazz banjo players.

 Legato

 Many players have found a way to incorporate legato in the middle of picked passages, either with strictly alternate strokes or with sweeps.
-There seems to be a predominant idea that Economy Picking is achieved strictly by the incorporation of sweeps, but Economy can also be achieved by the use of legato.
+There seems to be a predominant idea that economy picking is achieved strictly by the incorporation of sweeps, but economy can also be achieved by the use of legato.
 Notable players who have used legato together with picked notes to achieve higher speed and a more smooth sound are Eddie Van Halen, Paul Gilbert, Buckethead, among others.
-Author Chris Brooks (guitarist) refers to this as Compound Picking and used it as the basis for the 2017 book, "Neoclassical Speed Strategies".
+Author Chris Brooks refers to this as compound picking and used it as the basis for the 2017 book, "Neoclassical Speed Strategies".